 In Transformation InitiativeThe In Transformation Initiative was established in 2013 by four veterans of the South African transition to democracy who played key roles in the strategy, discussions, and negotiations that ended apartheid and transformed South Africa into an international model of peace and hope.
 The In Transformation Initiative approach is premised on the philosophy that lasting solutions to conflict and political instability must be designed and developed domestically.
 Agreements and actions must evolve locally; they cannot be prescribed by external actors.
 This philosophy ensures ownership and sustainability, and offers the greatest chances for peace and prosperity.
 These three concepts of Trust, Inclusiveness and Ownership were critical to advancing democracy and strengthening society, and they are the fundamental pillars of The In Transformation Initiative work.

-Democracy Works Foundation partnered with In Transformation Initiative on the 'Passing the Baton' project and are partners in the Democracy Works Academy.
+Democracy Works Foundation partnered with In Transformation Initiative on the 'Passing the Baton' project.
+They are partners in the Democracy Works Academy.

 South African Broadcasting CorporationThe SABC inspires change through enriching, credible, relevant and compelling content that is accessible by all.
 Its mission is to to educate, inform and entertain all audiences accessing SABC services.
 The main object of the Corporation is to supply broadcasting and information services and services that are ancillary thereto, to the general public in the Republic of South Africa and beyond its borders.